DenHafiz69/denhafiz69.github.io/README.md

 Here's a list of my projects that you can find on this website:

-- Project 1: Description of project 1
+- Project 1: Web-scraping mudah.my and analyze the rental price of apartments and studio in Kuala Lumpur
-- Project 2: Description of project 2
-- Project 3: Description of project 3

 ## About Me